baliyanvinay/Good-READS/README.md

 - Registered users can add a book if they like and also can delete the ones they have added.
 - Registered user can view their profile and can make themselves author at any time.
 - Author can't be a user if there are books linked to him/her.
 Books must be deleted first.
+- Mybook should be displayed only when a user is logged in.
+Allows user to add new books and view the ones they had added.

 # Good-READS
 Breakdown and build up project.
 To understand the working of Django forms, class based views, handling of static files and settings core functions.